wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md

 ## Create a storage account

 A storage account provides access to the Blob, Queue, and Table services.
-You can create a storage account by using Visual Studio or the [Azure Management Portal](https://manage.windowsazure.cn/).
+You can create a storage account by using Visual Studio or the [Azure <!-- keep by customization: begin --> Platform <!-- keep by customization: end --> Management Portal](https://manage.windowsazure.cn/).

 ### To create a storage account by using Visual Studio

-1. In **Solution Explorer**, open the shortcut menu for the **Storage** node, and then choose **Create Storage Account**.
+1. In <!-- deleted by customization **Solution Explorer** --><!-- keep by customization: begin --> Solution Explorer <!-- keep by customization: end -->, open the shortcut menu for the **Storage** node, and then choose **Create Storage Account**.

     ![Create a new Azure storage account](./media/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio/IC744166.png)